AGU-Data-System/Dynamic-Fetching-Scheduler/code/jvm/API-doc.md

         - `id` - The unique id of the provider.
         - `name` - The name of the provider.
         - `url` - The endpoint of the provider to fetch data from.
-        - `isActive` - The status of the provider.
         - `frequency` - The frequency to fetch the data from the provider.
         - `isActive` - The status of the provider.
         - `lastFetch` - The last time the data was fetched from the provider.
 If it's null, no data was fetched yet.